George Town, Penang: Ethnicities

 Historically, George Town has been a predominantly Chinese city.
 According to the 1891 Straits Settlements census, about 68% of George Town's population of 51,627 were ethnic Chinese.
 As of 2020, Chinese formed more than half of the city's population.

-During British rule, the Chinese in George Town were categorised based on their dialects, such as Hokkien, Cantonese, Hainanese and Teochew, as well as place of birth.
+During British rule, the Chinese in George Town were categorised based on their so-called "dialects", such as Hokkien, Cantonese, Hainanese and Teochew, as well as place of birth.
 In contrast to newer arrivals known colloquially as sinkheh, the Peranakan Chinese, descendants of mixed Malay and Chinese ancestries who had inhabited the Straits Settlements for generations, formed an influential group within the Chinese community.
 They generally preferred Western education, and held leadership positions in some of George Town's commercial and community associations.
 As the Peranakan Chinese tended to be more loyal to the British Crown than to China, they were also known as the "King's Chinese".
 Although Malaysia's ethnic policies have effectively forced the Peranakan Chinese to identify themselves with the larger Chinese community, Peranakan Chinese culture still thrives in the city, visible in Straits Chinese architectural styles and dishes like asam laksa.

 The Bumiputeras, which include ethnic Malays and East Malaysian indigenous races like the Dayaks and Kadazans, collectively made up 31% of the city's population in 2020.
 As of 2022, George Town has seen growing arrivals of Sabahan and Sarawakian natives migrating to the city for employment opportunities in sectors like manufacturing, healthcare and the civil service.
 Ethnic Indians comprised another 8% of George Town's population.
 Additionally, there are small but prominent Eurasian and Siamese enclaves such as Kampung Siam and Kampong Serani.

 Close to 8.5% of the city's population consisted of non-Malaysian citizens.
 George Town's affordable living costs, natural destinations, advanced healthcare infrastructure, its established ecosystem of multinational companies (MNCs) and the widespread use of English have been cited as factors that made the city attractive to expatriates.
 As of 2023, George Town was ranked second in Malaysia after Kuala Lumpur and 122nd globally for liveability by ECA International.
 It has also been described by news outlets such as CNN as one of the best cities for retirement in the world.

 Throughout George Town's history as a cosmopolitan port of clearance and departure, it attracted a polyglot society consisting of various other communities such as Burmese, Acehnese, Arabs, Jews, Japanese and Armenians.
 While most of these other communities no longer exist, they left their legacy to several landmarks and street names such as the Dhammikarama Burmese Temple, Armenian Street and the Jewish Cemetery.